greentourn/Youtube-Queue-Music-player/README.md

 ### Deployment

-To deploy the project on Vercel:
+To deploy the project on Render:

-1. Connect your GitHub repository to Vercel.
+1. Connect your GitHub repository to Render.
-2. Ensure that your environment variables are correctly set up on Vercel.
+2. Ensure that your environment variables are correctly set up on Render.
-3. Deploy the project directly from your Vercel dashboard.
+3. Deploy the project directly from your Render dashboard.

 ### Troubleshooting